robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/a95a654e-fa8d-4cce-bed5-f78297804397)

+#### Observations

+- Based on the very low percentage of 6% of employees leaving the company after a workplace accident, it surprisingly seems like workplace accidents are not a major factor in employees leaving the company.

-- With work place accidents coming in at a percentage of 15.4% of all employees, which is roughly one in 6 people, this is no doubt a serious problem and workplace safety would need a complete overhaul to reduce the number of accidents.
+- With work place accidents coming in at a percentage of 15.4% of all employees, which is roughly one in 6 people, this is no doubt a serious problem

 ---